MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-weblogic-webapp-authorization-group-entra-id.md

 ---
 title: Enable your Java WebLogic web app to sign in users and restrict access to pages using security groups and groups claims with the Microsoft identity platform
-description: Shows you how to develop a Java WebLogic web app to sign in users and restrict access to pages using security groups and groups claims with the Microsoft identity platform
+description: Shows you how to develop a Java WebLogic web app to sign in users and restrict access to pages using security groups and groups claims with the Microsoft identity platform.
 services: active-directory
 ms.date: 01/01/2024
 ms.service: active-directory